kimtth/pyspark-tika-text-extraction/README.md

    os.environ["PATH"] += os.pathsep + os.path.abspath(r"./hadoop/bin")
    ```

-   + tika-python: This API is binding to Apache Tika REST services, At the initial, API launches a tika-server instance, the extraction request will consume and process in server.
-When you try tika-app.jar is not going to be worked.
+   + tika-python: This API is binding to Apache Tika REST services, At the initial, API launches a tika-server instance, the extraction request will consume and process in the server.
+When you try tika-app.jar, it is not going to be worked.
    https://github.com/chrismattmann/tika-python

    + Application Code